-The idea of career transition can be a daunting thought, but hearing the insightful experiences of those who have courageously forged their path through uncertainty is nothing short of valuable.
+The idea of career transition can be a daunting thought, but hearing the insightful experiences of those who have courageously forged their path through uncertainty is nothing short of inspirational.
 As an expert in the field of leadership who undertook a career transition of her own, we sat down with Erin Glaser to learn more about the path that lead her from Volleyball Coach to Leadership Consultant.

 After more than a decade of success as a volleyball coach, Erin’s career path shifted focus in 2014, after the birth of her first daughter and her family’s relocation to Philadelphia.